etuned/conmodus/README.md

 npm install
 ```

-if you want to start Hasura you will need to run these commands:
+Hasura needs to be run manually currently, so run these commands:
 ```bash
 cd hasura
 docker-compose up -d
 ```

-Currently the docker-compose file needs manual setup and will need the database to be built from scratch if this repo is cloned or forked.
+Currently the docker-compose file for Hasura needs manual setup which means the database needs to be built from scratch if this repo is cloned or forked.
 This will change as time progresses.
+The goal of this project is to make the setup process as smooth and easy to use as possible.

 note: This is a monorepo, so there is no need to move to the web folder to run any commands.